We are so excited to invite your school to the Woburn Challenge 2017-18 on-site finals!

 - For this year's finals, we will have 2 divisions.

 - Senior Division: This division is for experienced students who wish to be challenged.
 It will be as hard as or slightly harder than the senior division of the Canadian Computing Competition.
 Senior competitors should be well-acquainted with some more advanced techniques, algorithms, and data structures.
 Experience with concepts such as recursion, trees, geometry, dynamic programming, and graph theory will be useful for Senior division problems.
+It will have roughly the same difficulty as the senior division of this year's four online Woburn Challenge rounds.

 What to bring?